EntropyAgent/RasPi-Documentation/EbookServer.md

    - Refresh your browser or go back to http://raspberrypi.local and make sure you see PHP info.
 5. Install COPS
    - Make sure you are in your home directory `cd ~`
+   - Create a folder in your home directory for the Calibre library to be mounted to. `mkdir /home/pi/library`
    - Download and unzip COPS:
       ```
       wget https://github.com/seblucas/cops/releases/download/1.1.1/cops-1.1.1.zip